CM Punk, Becky, Brock return to the ring

 Punk return was special

-Fans knew for well over a month that CM Punk would return on Rampage last week, but everything about hie AEW debut was darn near perfect.
+Fans knew for well over a month that CM Punk would return on Rampage last week, but everything about his AEW debut was darn near perfect.

 As stated in this column a few weeks ago, there was a reason AEW booked the United Center in Chicago for the show, as the Windy City is Punk’s hometown.